AirdroperUA/AirOS-docs/content/usage/advanced/index.md

    to resize the panels
    - For more advanced tips, check out the
    [tmux cheat sheet website](https://tmuxcheatsheet.com/)
-- Direct access into the core BlueOS docker container
+- Direct access into the core AirOS docker container
 - Ready access to the tmux sessions of the core services (`CTRL+b s`)
    - Useful for seeing logs as they update live
    - Can kill services if necessary